sakethreddy1207/IMBD-Movie-Analytics/README.md

 After preparing the clean dataset, I loaded it into a MySQL database and used SQL queries to analyze movie performance.
 Finally, I created visual dashboards using Matplotlib to explore trends related to revenue, ratings, profitability, and director performance.

 ---
+## Repository Contents
+ - `IMDB Movie Business Rules and dashboard_problems statements.txt`

+    This file includes the business rules followed during the ETL process and the problem statements used for building the dashboards.

+- `imdb_ddl.sql`

+   SQL script used to create the database and table structure for storing the cleaned IMDB data in MySQL.

+- `imdb_movies.csv`

+    Raw IMDB movie dataset in CSV format used as the primary data source for this project.

+- `IMDB Movie Analytics.ipynb`

+    Main Jupyter Notebook containing the complete ETL process, SQL analysis, and data visualizations.
+---
 ## Tools & Technologies Used
 - Python (Pandas, NumPy, Matplotlib)
 - MySQL for data storage and SQL analysis